Lois McDonall

 Lois Jeanette McDonall CM (born February 7, 1939) is a Canadian operatic soprano, especially known for her performances in the operas of Mozart and Donizetti.

+She was appointed as a Member of the Order of Canada in 2023.
+She currently resides in Niagara-on-the-Lake, Ontario.

 Early life and education

 Lois McDonall was born in Larkspur, Alberta.
 She began her vocal training in Edmonton with Eileen McEcheran, and also studied with Glyndwr Jones in Vancouver.
-After winning the Metropolitan Opera National Council Auditions in Seattle, Washington, McDonall was encouraged to seek a career in opera.
+After winning the Metropolitan Opera National Council Auditions in Seattle, Washington, Ms. McDonall was encouraged to seek a career in opera.
 On the recommendation of Irving Gutmann, she was connected with the University of Toronto where she studied with Irene Jessner, Herman Geiger-Torel and Jacqueline Richard.